 - Smoking: Smoking has adverse effects on gum health.
 This can lead to a greater risk of gum disease and frequent gum bleeding.

 - Hormonal Changes: Pregnancy, menstruation, and menopause can cause hormonal fluctuations, which may affect gum health, leading to bleeding gums, pregnancy, or other related issues.
+Good oral hygiene is especially important for pregnant women, as these hormone changes can make gums more susceptible to disease and bleeding.

 - Medications: Certain medications, especially blood thinners, can affect blood clotting, making gums more susceptible to bleeding.